ADVISORI Logo

 🔁 Evolutionary Approach

-• Continuous adaptation of access policies based on threat analyses
+• Continuous adaptation of access policies based on threat analysis

 • Integration of new technologies such as behavior-based biometrics